CI/CD Workflows

 run: ./scripts/deploy.sh production

-Pipeline Runners
+Workflow Runners

-Pipelines execute on runners — agents that pick up and run jobs:
+Workflows execute on runners — agents that pick up and run jobs:

-- Managed runners — provided by ProxifAI.
+- Managed runners — provided by proxifai.
 No setup required.

 - Self-hosted runners — register your own machines for custom hardware, network access, or compliance needs.